myurushkin/dfalib/README.md

 # dfalib

 In dfalib the following algorithms are implemented:
-  - create DFA by regexpression
+  - create DFA from regular expression.
-  - minimize DFA
+  - DFA minimization.
   - intersection of two DFAs.